The story of Krebsallianz

-Krebsallianz had been focusing on children suffering from cancer in the developing world, by 2008 it had extended support beyond medicinal donations.
-Krebsallianz received two grants for cancer research.
+Krebsallianz focuses on children suffering from cancer in the developing world and in 2008 it extended its support to cancer research, receiving two grants.
 One was donated to a project at the Centre for Children’s Cancer in Hamburg.
 The project focused on chromosome aberrations in acute lymphoblastic leukemia (ALL) in children.
-The second grant went to a Regensburg based project group, their research focused on an innovative diagnosis method of a rare brain tumor (atypical teratoide Rhabdoid tumor), which affects babies and younger children.
+The second grant went to a Regensburg based project group who research innovative diagnosis methods of a rare brain tumors (atypical teratoide Rhabdoid tumor), which affects babies and younger children.

-On top of the donations and funding for research Krebsallianz also began supporting and is still supporting to this day kik Cancer Counselling Services in Cologne. kik takes care of families who have been affected by cancer, they organise day trips for kids, awareness projects, rehabilitation and after-care services.
+On top of the donations and funding for research Krebsallianz also began supporting kik Cancer Counselling Services in Cologne.
+Kik takes care of families who have been affected by cancer by organising day trips for kids, awareness projects, rehabilitation, and after-care services.

-In Kumasi, Ghana, Dr. Beatrice Wiafi has made it her mission to spread awareness about breast cancer in all areas of Ghana.
-She is the founder and president of Breast Care International (BCI), an organisation which offers breast screenings, breast cancer awareness campaigns, diagnosis, advice, treatment and rehabilition steps for those in recovery .
+In Kumasi, Ghana, Dr. Beatrice Wiafi has made it her mission to spread awareness about breast cancer throughout Ghana.
+She is the founder and president of Breast Care International (BCI), an organisation which offers breast screenings, breast cancer awareness campaigns, diagnosis, advice, treatment and rehabilitation.
 Alongside the numerous medicinal donation from Krebsallianz, in 2013 we also supported a BCI run cancer nurse training programme.
 70 nurses from across Ghana were invited to come and learn from the charismatic cancer surgeon at the Peace and Love hospital in Kumasi.